gnolang/gno/examples/gno.land/r/x/nir1218_evaluation_proposal/EVALUATION.md

 ### Pull Request

-A pull request from a source control tool namely GitHub.
+A pull request from a source control tool, namely GitHub.

 ### Vote